 I took a camel DKNY cashmere cozy as my topper on our South African trip.
 It was perfect on the long flight, serving as sweater and blanket in one.
 I reached for it again in the cool evenings on safari and in the cosmopolitan city of Cape Town wore it to dress up for dinners out.

-Then have fun – choose a few colorful pieces to jazz up your outfits.
+Have fun – choose a few colorful pieces to jazz up your outfits.
 This is where we can learn from the style of the French woman.
 She might rely on a simple black outfit, but livens it up with accessories!
 A silky blouse, a colorful scarf, or a bright skirt – lightweight pieces that add some spice to your outfits.
 You can find great inspiration from bloggers like TheVivienneFiles who designs capsule wardrobes for women around the colors in a scarf or piece of artwork.

 Use an app like Outfit Planner, Stylebook or Cladwell to visualize how your wardrobe picks work together.
 Don’t pack anything that doesn’t go with two or more pieces. (see Pack Lighter with Stylebook)